massimocaprinali/cloud-foundry-public/install_cli.md

   <pre class="pre"><code class="hljs">cd <var class="keyword varname">your_new_directory</var></code></pre>

   2. Make changes to your app code as you see fit.
-For example, if you are using a {{site.data.keyword.cloud_notm}} sample application and your app contains the `src/main/webapp/index.html` file, you can modify it and edit "Thanks for creating ..." to say something new.
+For example, if you are using an {{site.data.keyword.cloud_notm}} sample application and your app contains the `src/main/webapp/index.html` file, you can modify it and edit "Thanks for creating ..." to say something new.
 Ensure the app runs locally before you deploy it back to {{site.data.keyword.cloud_notm}}.

     Take note of the `manifest.yml` file.
 When deploying your app back to {{site.data.keyword.cloud_notm}}, this file is used to determine your application’s URL, memory allocation, number of instances, and other crucial parameters.
 You can [read more about the manifest file ![External link icon](../icons/launch-glyph.svg "External link icon")](https://docs.cloudfoundry.org/devguide/deploy-apps/manifest.html){: new_window} in the Cloud Foundry documentation.